Get the Flash Player to see this player.

 The 249 Deaf people were filmed in conversations with another Deaf person, answering interview questions, telling stories, and showing their signs for 102 key concepts.

-Why is it important?
+Why is the BSL Corpus important?

 The purpose of the BSL Corpus is to record examples of BSL used by Deaf people and to store this information in a collection that is made publicly accessible on-line.
 This data was collected to have a permanent and secure record of BSL, as the language is used today by fluent signers across the UK.
 We know that the language is changing rapidly due to changes in the Deaf community, so it is important that we have a record for the future.

 Creating the corpus is also useful for several other reasons: it will directly lead to an improved understanding of BSL structure and use.
 This information is important for the education of Deaf children, for training sign language interpreters, and for BSL teachers.
-It will also help us to better understand regional variation (e.g., different signs for GREEN or for the number SIX) and change in the vocabulary and grammar of BSL (e.g., new signs for SLEEP or CHINA), and relate it to social factors, such as a signer’s regional background, age or social class (a topic of some debate in the British Deaf community!).
+It will also help us to better understand regional variation (e.g., different signs for GREEN or for the number SIX) and change in the vocabulary and grammar of BSL (e.g., new signs for SLEEP or INDIA), and relate it to social factors, such as a signer’s regional background, age or social class (a topic of some debate in the British Deaf community!).

 A new approach to sign language research